-Is your management reporting style detracting from more valuable strategic discussions?
-Here's how consistency can help.
+Does your management reporting style detract from valuable strategic discussions?

 For management reporting to be effective, information should be presented in a consistent way.
 Leadership teams will learn to understand the information, discuss it, and make effective decisions based on what they see.
 This repetitive approach allows teams to move beyond understanding the data and begin interacting with the information.